 Going to the supermarket is part of the rhythm of life.
 A long time ago, we might have hunted or foraged for our food; now we visit stores.
 At least it’s form of going out, leaving home, braving a wilderness of sorts.

 When the pandemic hit in March, I stopped going to supermarkets.
-I knew they were open and people were still shopping there, but I felt that if had the option of staying home, I should take it: I’d be safer, and so would all the people I might otherwise encounter and exchange air with.
+I knew they were open and full of shoppers, but I felt that if had the option of staying home, I should take it: I’d be safer, and so would all the people I might otherwise encounter and exchange air with.
 So I figured out how to get all my groceries delivered.

 As unnatural as it might have felt for a person of times past to think of buying food in stores, so it felt unnatural and deflating to me to avoid stores and have food magically arrive at my door.
 But the whole thing worked out in a way that – to my surprise – moved me closer to some of my goals.
 To reduce packaging waste and possibly save some money, I had been wanting to buy my food in bulk more often.
 And to prevent Amazon from taking over my entire life, I had been wanting to reduce my dependence on the grocery chain it acquired in 2017, Whole Foods.